OWASP-BLT/BLT-CVE/README.md

 3. Make your changes
 4. Submit a pull request

-## 🌐 OWASP BugHeist
+## 🌐 OWASP BLT

-This project is part of the OWASP BugHeist (BLT) initiative.
+This project is part of the OWASP BLT initiative.
 Visit [BLT Website](https://owasp.org/www-project-buglogging-tool/) for more information.

 ## ⚠️ Important Notes